Pavel-Filonchyk/Departure_List/README.md

-npm start for faile called a front
+npm start for file called a front

-npm run start for faile called a server
+npm run start for file called a server